stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 The `<event>` element may contain a `rfcp` attribute and must contain the attributes `flag`, `date` and `version`.

-The `version` attribute designates the major version where the `rfcp` is included.
+The `version` attribute designates the major version where the RFCP is included.
 This means, that if e.g we receive a RFCP with the number 7-1, which means a change proposal for NISP version 7.0, then we should set the `version` attribute to the value `8.0`, since this